 Avoid MacBook repairs by taking care of your machine

-The good news is that if your MacBook Pro does need repairs, you can get a local Authorised Service Provider on the job.
+Costly MacBook repairs can often be avoided just by taking some extra care.
+If your MacBook does need repairs, you can get a local Authorised Apple Service Provider on the job.
 And the best part?
-If the repairs are covered under Apple warranty, AppleCare+ or consumer law then there’s no charge.
+If the repairs are covered under Apple warranty, AppleCare+ or consumer law, then there’s no charge.

-So what are your go-to suggestions for protecting your MacBook Pro?
+So what are your go-to suggestions for protecting your MacBook?
 Share your thoughts by commenting below.
-And if your device has been damaged, we’re your one-stop shop for MacBook repairs in Perth, so contact us today!
+And if your device has been damaged, we’re your one-stop shop for MacBook repairs in Perth, so contact us today.

 Editor’s note: This post was originally published in October 2020 and has been updated for accuracy and comprehensiveness.